savarik/reestr_app/md/Database.md

 ## Result
 After completing the steps above, the database is ready to use.
-When you run the application, a table is created, which you can find in the Таблицы section of your database:
+When you run the application, a table is created, which you can find in the Tables section of your database:
 ![first_table](img/first_table.png)